 CISD is a participant in the Federal Universal Free Provision II Program.
 All students are provided with a free breakfast and lunch regardless of income.
 All items provided through Child Nutrition Services comply with the State Foods of Minimal Nutritional Value Policy.
-For more information regarding the food service program visit the web at http://www.canutillo-isd.org/departments/food_services .
+For more information regarding the service program visit the web at www.canutilloisd.org/BSD/FS/fsForms.html.